coderofsalvation/lodash-fp-composition/README.md

 ## Philosophy

+1. functional programming in javascript has 2 categories: the good stuff..and there's the other stuff :)
-1. `_.flow` and `_.compose` rock, and make things very readable
+2. `_.flow` and `_.compose` is good stuff
-2. nested if/elses is the power of dark side ([see anti-if-campaign](https://cirillocompany.de/pages/anti-if-campaign))
+3. nested if/elses is the power of dark side ([see anti-if-campaign](https://cirillocompany.de/pages/anti-if-campaign))
-3. hasslefree composition of promises and functions
+4. composition of promises and functions should be hasslefree

 What does code looks like with this library:

 ```

+engine.getUser           = fetch("/user/current",{method:"get"})

+engine.createUser        = fetch("/user",        {method:"post"})

 engine.getOrCreateUser   = 	_.flow(
                               _.either( engine.getUser, engine.createUser ),